Hi Everyone! I hope you’re well today. Happy to see you around. In this post today, I’ll walk you through the Introduction to MID400.

 - Pin 6 is the output pin or open collector pin that is attached to the pull-up resistor of 300 ohms which is further connected with the Vcc pin of the device… as shown in the figure above.

-- The capacitor is attached to pin 7 that is mainly used to control the time delay and sensing level of the output.
+- The capacitor is attached to pin 7 which is mainly used to control the time delay and sensing level of the output.

 While working with the alternatives, double-check the pinout of the alternatives, as the pinout of the alternatives might differ from the pinout of MID400.